-These Homemade Fudgesicles are made with just five simple ingredients, and couldn't be easier to make.
+These gluten-free Homemade Fudgesicles are made with just five simple ingredients, and couldn't be easier to make.
 These put the store-bought kind and the ice cream truck to shame this summer!

 Remember growing up with classic fudgesicles?
 They were probably one of my favorites growing up.
 I mean hello, if you've been around here, this should be no surprise that I would.
 I mean am a HUGE chocolate lover after all.